LLM Agents for Knowledge Discovery in Atomic Layer Processing: Results

 \subsection{Alien market}

 We conducted two different experiments with the agent on the Alien market (Figure \ref{fig1}a).
 We compare flagship models from openAI (gpt-5) and Google (gemini-2.5-pro) with medium-sized models (gpt-5-mini and gemini-2.5-flash) and one older medium-sized model (gemini-2.0-flash).
-Smaller models we tested had significant trouble using the tools and/or structured output, so they are omitted from this report.
-In the first experiment (orange squares in Figure \ref{fig2}), we provide the agent with the background story and instruct it to find the rules of the alien market (prompt in Appendix \ref{appendix_systemprompts}).
-Scoring is explained in Appendix \ref{appendix_extendedmethods}.
+In the first experiment (orange squares in Figure \ref{fig2}), we provide the agent with the background story and instruct it to find the rules of the alien market (Scoring is explained in Appendix \ref{appendix_extendedmethods}, Prompt in Appendix \ref{appendix_systemprompts}).

 Upon examination of the results, gpt-5 clearly outperforms the other models.
 However, it does so by conducting significantly more experiments.
 Other models make some observations, then provide rules that match these observations.
-This does not signify the superior intelligence of gpt-5; the other models simply stopped their investigation too soon.
+This is not indicative of the reasoning capabilities of gpt-5; the other models simply stopped their investigation too soon.
 In the second set of experiments (Figure \ref{fig2}, dark dots) we explicitly asked the agent to do n experiments, which significantly improved results.
 We note that pushing models to extend their investigation is a viable strategy to achieve meaningful and generalizable results.

-Additionally, some rules are intrinsically harder to find than others.
-This strengthens the case for requiring models to spend more time on a problem.
-Based on a list of 10,000 English words \cite{price}, the probability that an item will be rejected by the market (word contains m or p) is 0.3248.
-The probability for a word to contain p is 0.1822 while the probability for a word to contain m is 0.1761.
-On the other hand, if the rule had been based on the occurrence of 'z', the probability of stumbling over it would be only 0.0129.
-Even harder, if the Aliens would only sell one specific thing ("password") and provide False for everything else, it would take extensive probing to find it.

-A final observation is that discovery of the rules is highly path-dependent.
-It is extremely common for any agent to start with "apple".
-In some cases, this led to construction \textit{and} validation of the rule that "any word with double p is rejected".
-Increasing model temperature could lead to more diversity in the generation of starting points and subsequent paths.